Greek PM says wants 'honest compromise' but not at any cost

 That package targets a primary budget surplus of 1.5 pct of national output this year -- compared to a previous target of 3 percent in Greece's EU/IMF 240 billion euros ($260 billion) bailout -- and growth of 1.4 percent in 2015, down from the bailout target of 2.9 percent, a government official said.

-Tsipras said the lenders had agreed to start debt relief talks in June, when the bailout programme expires.
+Tsipras said the lenders had agreed to start debt relief talks in June, when the bailout program expires.
 Greece's public debt reached more than 177 percent of national output last year.

 "The solutions are known -- either there will be a haircut or it will be extended, or (repayment) will be linked to an increase in output or exports, or there will be lower interest rates," Deputy Finance Minister Dimitris Mardas told financial daily Naftemporiki.